Alabama's laws regarding trafficking in fentanyl are severe.

 Much of the fentanyl available on the streets is homebrewed.
 Street names include Apache, China White, Dance Fever, and others.

 The folks making homebrewing fentanyl may be smart enough to make a drug that gets you high, but they're dumb enough to make a drug that easily kills.
-Most likely, because of this drug's potency and danger, Alabama law is severe when it comes to fentanyl.
+Because of this drug's potency and danger, Alabama law has become more severe when it comes to fentanyl.

 If you're charged with trafficking fentanyl, you're in deep legal trouble.